 The following applies to course grading:

-- The minimum passing grade for certificate courses is 55% (some courses are 60%), unless otherwise indicated on the course outline.
+The minimum passing grade for certificate courses is 55%, unless otherwise indicated on the course outline.

-- Students who are permitted to write a supplemental exam in a certificate course will receive a maximum grade of 55% (or 60% as applicable), if the supplemental is passed.
+Students who are permitted to write a supplemental exam in a certificate course will receive a maximum grade of 55%, if the supplemental is passed.
 If the supplemental is not passed, the failing grade will be retained.

-PlagiarismPlagiarism will not be tolerated.
-Please review Conestoga’s Academic Integrity Policy and Procedure on plagiarism.
+Academic Integrity means acting fairly and honestly when engaging in academic activities.
+Please review Conestoga’s Academic Offence Policy and Procedure.
 Academic Integrity is expected and required of all Conestoga students.
 Students are responsible for personally maintaining control of their own work at all times, so that breaches of this policy are less likely to occur.
 Failure to maintain academic honesty will not be tolerated, and students found guilty in any way will be disciplined in accordance with the policy.
-The penalty levied for an academic offence is listed under the academic integrity procedure link above.
+The penalty levied for an academic offence is listed under the academic offences procedure link above.
 Examples of plagiarism may include but are not limited to:

 Cheating gives an unfair advantage to the student over classmates and misrepresents that student's ability.
 There is a societal expectation that a standard has been met upon graduation and that the graduate is capable of meeting the expectations of the employing organization.